We began our phased return to dentistry on 8th June and are now able to offer routine appointments.

 You are more susceptible to an infection if you have any teeth that have experienced damage such as cracks, tooth decay or even large fillings.
 If you have any of these issues, this will increase your chances of receiving a root canal.

-If left untreated, this could result in extreme pain, and may even lead to tooth loss.
+If left untreated, this could result in severe pain, and may even lead to tooth loss.

 Here are some of the main symptoms to look out for: